-- a) class 1: - material from the same rolled ingot or bloom provided that where this is cut into individual
+a) class 1:

+• material from the same rolled ingot or bloom provided that where this is cut into individual

-- lengths, these are all heat treated in the same furnace charge, or - bars of the same diameter and heat, heat treated in the same furnace charge and with a total mass not exceeding 2,5 t. - b) class 2: materials of the same type of steel, of approximately the same size and subjected to the same heat treatment; the total mass of batch is not to exceed 4 t
+- bars of the same diameter and heat, heat treated in the same furnace charge and with a total mass not exceeding 2,5 t. - b) class 2: materials of the same type of steel, of approximately the same size and subjected to the same heat treatment; the total mass of batch is not to exceed 4 t.